 For coffee-lovers and coffee-phobes alike

 If you aren’t already a coffee-oil convert, then this might do it.
 Believe it or not, coffee oil is completely scentless.
 For those of us who aren’t coffeeholics then this is a nice surprise.
 The oil gives you a completely blank canvas so that you can craft your own unique blend of oils.
-In our newly launched face serum we have created a soft floral scent using rosehip, jojoba and raspberry seed oils – all mixed in with the undercover scentless coffee oil!
+In our much loved (multi-award winning) Face Serum we have created a soft floral scent using rosehip, jojoba and raspberry seed oils – all mixed in with the undercover scentless coffee oil!
 This means you still get all the above mentioned perks of this wonder oil, without having to smell like a coffeehouse!

 That sounds like a win-win to us.